IntuitiveHarmony/CRUDProject/README.md

 - Make logo smaller (and cuter)
 - Clean up CSS to make sure each page feels consistent (looking at you, new, edit and show pages)
 - Fix the background to never cut off and/ or parallax
+- Require some of the fields in the forms to be filled out so blank entries wont occur